scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 list for discussion (comments on the PR itself should be restricted to minor editorial and technical fixes).

 At the earliest convenience, the PR should be merged (regardless of whether it is accepted during discussion).
-Additional PRs may be made by the Author to update or expand the SKIP, or by maintainers to set its status, discussion URL, etc.
+A SKIP that outlines a coherent argument and that is considered reasonably complete should be merged optimistically, regardless of whether it is accepted during discussion.
+Additional PRs may be made by the author to update or expand the SKIP, or by maintainers to set its status, discussion URL, etc.

 Standards Track SKIPs consist of two parts, a design document and a reference implementation.
-It is generally recommended that at least a prototype implementation be co-developed with the SKIP, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the test of implementation.
-Often it makes sense for the prototype implementation to be made available as PR to the scikit-image repo (making sure to appropriately mark the PR as a WIP).
+It is generally recommended that at least a prototype implementation be co-developed with the SKIP, as ideas that sound good in principle sometimes turn out to be impractical.
+Often it makes sense for the prototype implementation to be made available as PR to the scikit-image repo, as long as it is properly marked as WIP (work in progress).

 Review and Resolution